 Applicants must obtain the full Section 149 (2) certificate.
 This will provide a comprehensive list of planning matters and constraints affecting the subject lot.

 Certificate of title and DP plan

-A certificate of title including 88b instrument & copy of DP plan that indicates the size of the lot and any easements or notations that may affect the lot.
-A certificate of title is available from www.lpma.nsw.gov.au or your solicitor.
+A certificate of title, including 88b instrument & copy of the DP plan that indicates the size of the lot and any easements or notations that may affect the lot.
+A certificate of title is available from www.lpma.nsw.gov.au or from your solicitor.